Farmersburg, Indiana

 Farmersburg is a town in Curry Township, Sullivan County, Indiana, United States.
 The population was 1,118 at the 2010 census.
 It is part of the Terre Haute Metropolitan Statistical Area.
 The town is adjacent to the Vigo County line and is overshadowed by several large TV and radio transmitter towers.

 History

 Farmersburg was founded in 1853 under the name Ascension.
 A post office was established under this name in 1855, and was renamed to Farmersburg in 1882.
 The post office is still currently operating.

 Government

 The Town of Farmersburg lies within Sullivan County, Indiana.
 Farmersburg is governed by an elected four-member Town Council and Clerk-Treasurer.
 The Town Council President acts as the "de facto" mayor of the town.
 Law enforcement in Farmersburg is the priority of the Farmersburg Town Marshal's Office, consisting of the Marshal and his\her deputies.
 The Marshal is also responsible for all animal and code enforcement.
 The Marshal is assisted by the Sullivan County Sheriff's Office.

 Geography

 Farmersburg is located at 39°15′12″N 87°22′53″W (39.253321, -87.381489).

 According to the 2010 census, Farmersburg has a total area of 0.74 sqmi, all land.

+Notable people

+College and professional athletes from Farmersburg include pitcher Connor Strain (University of Evansville and Rancho Cucamonga Quakes), Cole Johnson (RHIT), Adara Crooks (ISU), and pitcher Katelynn Kennedy (SMWC).